rubenrabb01/Modeling-MacFish-database/Horizontal range.md

 All Pareto k estimates are good (k < 0.5).
 See help('pareto-k-diagnostic') for details.
 ```
-The table shows us a summary of Pareto k diagnostic, which is used to assess the reliability of the estimates.
-Lets check what the different parameters mean:
+The table shows a summary of Pareto k diagnostic, which is used to assess the reliability of the estimates.
+Lets check what the different parameters mean (sensu _Vehtari, Gelman, and Gabry, 2017a,b)_:
 - _elpd_loo_ estimate is  the Bayesian LOO estimate of the expected log predictive density (ELPD) and is a sum of N individual pointwise log predictive densities
   - If k < 0.5, then the corresponding component of _elpd_loo_ is estimated with high accuracy
   - If 0.5 < k < 0.7 the accuracy is lower, but still ok